 My first reaction was disbelief.

-We'd ridden our 2011 Harley Davidson CVO Street Glide 20,000 miles safely in the United States - California to both Washington D.C. and Washington State without so much as a close call.
-We rode 600 miles across Texas in one day enduring 110 degree temperatures with nothing more than a sunburn.
+We'd ridden our Harley Davidson 20,000 miles safely in the United States - from California to Washington D.C. and up the West Coast to Seattle without so much as a close call.
+We had ridden 600 miles across Texas in one day enduring 110 degree temperatures with nothing more than a sunburn.

 We're going down.

-When the cracking sound of your own head on asphalt is something you actually hear and remember afterward, it's a good thing.
+When the sound of your own head cracking on asphalt is something you actually hear and remember afterward, it's a good thing.
 As I looked up from my prone position on the A-1 Autostrada, I knew I had survived, and thankfully, had not lost consciousness.
 I could feel my helmet was intact but blood was dripping down my nose.

-Facing backward, I had slid on my back away from the oily surface where our bike had pitched out from underneath us.
-Lying on the center line, my mind quickly went to the irony of surviving only to be hit by a traffic, and it was the first time I felt fear.
+Facing on-coming traffic, I had landed on my back, then bounced onto my face on the oily surface where our bike had pitched out from underneath us.
+Lying on my stomach on the center line, my mind quickly went to the irony of surviving only to be hit by a traffic, and it was the first time I felt fear.

 I heard my husband yell somewhere behind me, asking if I was alright.
-That meant he was, and I felt relief.
+That meant he was alive and conscious.
+Relief washed over me.
 We were both alive.

-We needed pictures.
+We would need pictures.

-Setting my camera down next to me, my overwhelmed husband was dabbing at my wounds, eyes wide with fear.
+Setting my camera down next to me, my husband was dabbing at my wounds, eyes wide with fear.
 An Italian woman in a black Mercedes stopped and was calling the Italian version of 911.
-Cars were still roaring by us, but the police had also arrived and were keeping traffic away from the shoulder.
+Cars were still roaring by us, but the police had also arrived and were keeping traffic away from me on the shoulder.

 It was chaotic.

 It was a long distance.
 I guessed a football field.

 They left it.
 No signs, no warning, no cones.
 Why?
 Because it was lunchtime.

-It didn't matter at all.
+But it didn't matter.
 We were grateful.